 One of the things I do like in Pinocchio are the songs.
 Hi Diddle Dee Dee is very deceitful song.
-I think it's hilarious but of course gives very unrealistic image of actor's life.
+I think it's hilarious but of course it gives one very unrealistic image of actor's life.

 When you wish upon a star - is actually a Disney song that for me is pretty much the same as Christmas Carol.
 No doubt because each year it is included in "All of us to all of you".

 I've never liked the character of Stromboli but I've always liked the song I've got no strings and the puppeteer performance.
-Especially different dolls that represent different nationalities Russian dancers, Dutch dancers and French can can dancers.
+Especially different dolls that represent different nationalities; Russian dancers, Dutch dancers and the French can can dancers.

 Pinocchio may not be my favorite Disney animation I still highly recommend any Disney fan to watch it at least once or twice in their life.